tessav/rnd-project2/writeup.md

 And here's where you can draw out and show your math for the derivation of your theta angles.

 ![alt text][image2]

+Joint 4, 5, 6 forms a spherical wrist that determines the orientation of the end effector. <br> Joint 1, 2, 3 determine the position of the end effector. <br>

 ### Project Implementation